wuwuwuyue/DeCoF/README.md

 ## News 🚀
 **[2025.4.16]** Our paper has been accepted by ICME 2025. 🎉🎉🎉

-**[2025.4.20]** In order to make the code more readable, we plan to spend some time organizing the code.
-However, many people have sent emails hoping to open source it as soon as possible, so we have compiled an open source code in a short period of time.
-However, it has not been verified and the code cannot run.
-Currently, the training code should have no problems.
-If there are any problems, please let us know directly.

-**[2025.4.16]** The training code has been open-source.

 **[2024/6/7]**  The prompts used to generate videos, the attribute partitioning involved in prompts, and the partitioning of the dataset  have been open-source.
 You can access it in the `/datas/` folder.
 Unfortunately, we are unable to directly provide real videos.
 You can download them from the original dataset based on the video_id of prompts.